European shares hit 7-year high as Italian banks rally

 Shares in co-operative Italian banks rose on the back of a draft government decree which would abolish a rule granting one vote to each shareholder regardless of the size of their stake.

-The Swiss benchmark index SMI was up 3.2 percent having shed 13 percent last week after the central bank's shock decision sent the franc soaring, denting the attractiveness of Swiss exports.
+The Swiss benchmark index SMI was up 4.3 percent after shedding 13 percent last week after the central bank's shock decision sent the franc soaring, denting the attractiveness of Swiss exports.

 Expectation that the ECB will start buying government bonds, lowering yields on those bonds and pushing some investors into riskier asset classes such as equities, has helped European stocks outperform Wall Street this month.